Financially reviewed by Patrick Flood, CFA.

 VTWV – Vanguard Russell 2000 Value ETF

 Another ETF that tracks the Russell 2000 Value Index is the Vanguard Russell 2000 Value ETF (VTWV).
 This fund is cheaper than IWN above with an expense ratio of 0.15%, but has a much lower AUM of only about $350 million.
-Performance of these 2 funds has been identical.
+Performance of these 2 funds has been nearly identical.

 VBR – Vanguard Small-Cap Value ETF